New Starters Welcome

-Don’t forget to look at our Face book page (Poppetts day nursery Shenfield) where you can keep up to date with pictures and information/reminders about what is happening during your child’s nursery day.
+Don’t forget to look at our Facebook page (Poppetts day nursery Shenfield) where you can keep up to date with pictures and information/reminders about what is happening during your child’s nursery day.
 This can also be accessed from our website.
-Many thanks to Karen Osborne, a mum on our parent’s committee for making: the ‘Closed parents Facebook page’.
-All parents are invited/able to join and use this as a forum for sharing information, asking each other questions, getting to know other parents and supporting each other for late pick-ups etc. We try and share relevant information and topical news but help and advice from your peers is a great way to get ideas and find out local information…. happy Facebooking.
+We try and share relevant information and topical news but help and advice from your peers is a great way to get ideas and find out local information…. happy Facebooking.

 Please make sure that you let us know of change of telephone numbers, email addresses, dietary requirements so that we can keep our records up to date.